 I look forward to travelling to new communities as a physician while keeping my community-driven morals close, so alpaca my bags now.

-The excerpts above are great examples of sentences to include in your conclusion.
-Ultimately, the admissions committee will accept applicants who will become excellent future physicians.
+The excerpts above are great examples of concluding sentences.
+Ultimately, the admissions committee is looking for applicants who will become excellent future physicians.
 A stellar essay that does not convince an admissions committee why you want to go to medical school is useless.
-Therefore, including a well-crafted sentence about your motivation to go to medical school is essential.
-The first two excerpts help sum up the applicant’s mission and why they want to be a physician.
-If you can tie this back to the theme of your essay or can show your personality as the third excerpt does, that is even better.

 We would do fulfilling tornado recovery work in the morning, but I most looked forward to afternoons where we got to sit down and chat with kids about their days while helping them with their homework.